kjledger-NOAA/AFSC_eDNA/pink_herring_diet/1_decontamination_and_prelim_analysis.md

-Decontamination and first look at ASVs and samples from the pink salmon and herring stomach MiFish metabarcoding
+Decontamination and preliminary analysis of ASVs and samples from the pink salmon and herring stomach MiFish metabarcoding
 ================
 Kimberly Ledger
-2023-11-17
+2023-11-21

 Inputs: This code starts with the ASV table output from dada_blast.sh that uses dadasnake for preliminary quality control.
-We also use sample metadata and a preliminary taxonomic id generated from insect classifier for MiFish for the ASVs in this code.
+We also use sample metadata and taxonomic id generated from insect classifier for MiFish and blast for the ASVs in this code.

-Outputs: We will end up with a decontaminated ASV table that can be used for additional analyses.
+Outputs: We will end up with a decontaminated taxonomy table that can be used for additional analyses.

 Decontamination will involve **these steps**: